 This is a terrific post from my friend Linda Pucci.
 Linda helps people get clear about what they want and helps them move toward it.
-I think mindset is critical to fundraising success.

 The key to your success is in what you think about, in what you say to yourself and others, in what you believe, and in what your attitudes are about yourself and others.